nineteendo/jsonyx/docs/source/index.rst

     encoding and up to 46.71x slower for decoding, so make sure you have a `C compiler <https://wiki.python.org/moin/WindowsCompilers>`_ installed on
     Windows.

-Check out the :doc:`/get-started` section for further information, including how to :ref:`install <installation>` the project.

 .. rubric:: Footnotes